-The closest to our study is the experiments in Castillo et al. (2017) which employ a sleepiness manipulation through circadian mismatch.
+We revisit this issue but instead of relying on a correlational measure of cognitive ability such as the CRT, we exogenously vary load on working memory which we expect to impair cognitive abilities temporarily.
+The closest to our study are the experiments in Castillo et al. (2017) which employ a sleepiness manipulation through circadian mismatch.
 Circadian mismatch has been shown to be associated with impairment of cognitive abilities and is another way to temporarily deplete cognitive resources.
 To accomplish their manipulation, they recruited only young men and women who were validated morning- and evening-type individuals.
 Subjects were then randomly assigned to a session at a preferred time of the day relative to their diurnal preference (circadian matched) or at a non-preferred time (circadian mismatched) and were then asked to choose budget allocations using the Choi et al. (2007a,b) allocation task.
 To establish the effectiveness of their manipulation, Castillo et al. (2017) first show that circadian matched and mismatched subjects do not differ in many measures (including self-reported sleep measures) before the experiment takes place.
 They then use the Karolinska sleepiness score to show that mismatched subjects report being significantly more sleep deprived than circadian matched subjects.
 Thus, they assume the existence of an adverse cognitive resource state due to sleep restriction, even though its effects are not directly tested in the experiment.
 Castillo et al. (2017) find that adherence to the generalized axiom of revealed preference (GARP) is identical between mismatched and matched participants.

 In our study, in order to explore consistency with economic rationality, we employ the Choi et al. (2007a,b) induced budget allocation task.
 This particular allocation task allows elicitation of many decisions per subject from a wide variety of budget lines.
-In addition, the frequent shifts in income and relative prices are such that budget lines cross frequently and so the variety of budget lines produces data that can be used to test for consistency with revealed preferences theory (Choi et al., 2007a).
+In addition, the shifts in income and relative prices are such that budget lines cross frequently and so the variety of budget lines produces data that can be used to test for consistency with revealed preference theory (Choi et al., 2007a).
 Our cognitive load manipulation, a number memorizing task, is designed along with several incentivized manipulation checks that undoubtedly show its effectiveness.
 We find that subjects' performance in demanding reasoning tasks is affected when under high cognitive load but less so in tasks that require low or no reasoning at all.
-We employ several goodness-of-fit measures to measure consistency with economic rationality given the trade-offs involved with using one over another, and generally find that cognitive load does not affect economic rationality i.e., a null effect.
+We employ several goodness-of-fit measures to measure consistency with economic rationality given the trade-offs involved with using one over another, and generally find that cognitive load does not affect economic rationality; i.e., a null effect.
 We also show that our study was sufficiently powered to detect even small effects, which gives us enough confidence to conclude that our null effect is genuine and not the result of a small sample size.
 We also report a null effect with respect to first-order stochastic dominance and risk preferences.

 The next section describes our experimental design with particular emphasis on the cognitive load manipulation and the induced budget line allocation task.
-Section 3 describes the various goodness-of-fit measures we use in this study to measure consistency with economic rationality according to revealed preferences theory.
+Section 3 describes the various goodness-of-fit measures we use in this study to measure consistency with economic rationality according to revealed preference theory.
 In Section 4 we showcase the null effect of cognitive load on economic rationality after first establishing the success of the treatment based on a series of manipulation checks.
 We also complement our results with sample size calculations to show that our null result is likely not a false negative.